 The change in oxidation number and balancing a redox reaction

-Calculating change in oxidation number:
+Calculating the change in oxidation number:

 Following are the steps to follow